 Property And Debt Division.
 Florida uses a process called equitable distribution to divide marital property and debts.
 Equitable does not mean equal, so it’s not as simple as a 50/50 split.
 Instead, the court will need to consider several statutory factors relating to the parties and their financial situations.
 Another important step in the process is deciding which assets and liabilities are marital, and which are not.
 These are complex matters and only become more difficult for high net worth individuals with unusual and complicated assets.
 Our firm is experienced in all aspects of equitable distribution, and will work to get you the best division possible.

 Child Custody.
 Perhaps the most emotional part of any divorce is child custody.
 Some parents worry that they won’t be able to see their child as much, or that the other parent will interfere with the parent-child relationship.
-In other cases there are allegations of abuse or neglect.
+In other cases, there are allegations of abuse or neglect.
 The court’s role is to make decisions that are in the best interests of the child, but of course that varies from one family to the next.
-At Orlando Family Team, we understand the unique challenges inherent to each custody matter, and we will build a case that protects your custodial rights while putting your child’s interests first.
+At Orlando Family Team, we understand the unique challenges inherent in each custody matter, and we will build a case that protects your custodial rights while putting your child’s interests first.

 Child Support.
 In Florida, child support decisions typically follow a set of guidelines.
 These guidelines consider a parent’s income, costs for health insurance and daycare, the relative custody and time sharing between the parents, and other factors.
 For high net worth parents, the court may deviate from the guidelines.
 Parents in child support cases are often concerned that either the other parent is artificially depressing or not reporting income, or is demanding high amounts of support.
 Whether you are requesting child support, or child support is being requested of you, we can help achieve a fair and reasonable amount.

 Alimony And Spousal Support.
 A divorce will mean both spouses have to start over, and that can be challenging from a financial standpoint.
-In many marriages, one spouse has become financially dependent on the other or has sacrificed their career for their partner.
+In many marriages, one spouse has become financially dependent on the other or has sacrificed his or her career for the other partner.
 We also see cases in which a spouse is living beyond his or her means and demanding an unreasonable amount of alimony.
 The court will consider a variety of factors in awarding alimony, and there are some cases (especially those involving infidelity) in which a spouse is not eligible for alimony at all.
 Orlando Family Team will ensure that whatever side of an alimony case you are on, we will fight for you.

 Contact Our Volusia County Divorce And Family Law Attorney Today